Sgrahminator/follow_the_rainbow_travels/README.md

-Using Bootstrap - Vite - MERN: Mongoose, Express, React, Node
+Using Vite - MERN: Mongoose, Express, React, Node - JavaScript

-Project Name: "Pride Worldwide"
+Project Name: "follow_the_rainbow_travels"

 Concept: A worldwide, user-driven recommendation website where LGBTQIA+ individuals and allies can share and discover LGBTQIA+ friendly and accepting places and/or events across various categories.